 Across eleven weeks, learn about the ways in which curators at Tate develop, manage and engage with art and a collection, exhibitions and events programmes.
-This course also considers how a curator’s work responds to diverse institutional and non-institutional influences, as well as current global social and economic contexts.
+Led by independent curator Lynton Talbot, this course also considers how a curator’s work responds to diverse institutional and non-institutional influences, as well as current global social and economic contexts.

 Sessions focus on current exhibitions including Modigliani, working with a museum collection, planning for the future and expanding audiences.
 We also explore the relationships developed and negotiated between curators, artists and other partners.

 Throughout the course Tate staff present on their current work in Q&A sessions with participants, while readings and visits to galleries will highlight key issues and themes of contemporary curating practices.

 No prior knowledge of art history or museum studies is necessary.